 Some machines come with multiple feet options to diversify your sewing experience, while others come with one generic foot to work for everything.
 Feet are also available separately but selecting feet can become overwhelming.
 So first stick to the basics like the basic foot, a zig zag foot, a buttonhole foot and an adjustable foot for stronger fabrics and threads.
 With these in hand, you can determine whether or not you need more and for what exact purpose.

 Some accessories you’ll encounter are extra table space, lighting, compartment space and organizers.
 While these are all handy, bear in mind that the more accessories you prioritize, the higher the price will become.
+You can save some spending from a sewing machine to get a fabric cutting machine for more compliacated projects handling.

 So long as the machine can perform perfectly fine without a specific aspect, it’s an accessory.